dario-t/easy_chatbot/README.md

 ### Web scraping Metacritic -> meta_scraping.py

 * The scraping phase consists of 2 phases:
-- The first one takes the main page of the best games of all times and returns a list with the names of the games, the platform, the release date and the metascore and the url, and storage the dict in a json archive.
+- The first one takes the main page of the best games of all times and returns a list with the names of the games, the platform, the release date and the metascore and the url, and storage it.

 <img src= "https://github.com/dario-t/easy_chatbot/blob/main/img/Meta%20all%20games.png" width="50%" height="50%">

-- In the second one, take out the url per games in dict_games to scraped the critic reviews, date, note and url of the reviewers and update the games.json *
+- In the second one, take out the url per games s to scraped the critic reviews, date, note and url of the reviewers and update the MongoDB

 <img src= "https://github.com/dario-t/easy_chatbot/blob/main/img/games.png" width="50%" height="50%">